 15 of 16

 The Historic Dockyard Chatham

-I'm barely scratching the surface.
-This is... one of the best historic sites I've ever visited.
+This barely scratches the surface.
+This is one... of the best historic sites you can visit.
 And if you're lucky, you might get to see some of your favorite film and TV stars at work.
 The historic buildings of the dockyards are popular backdrops for filmmakers.